tmarkec/take_a_hike/README.md

 ### Colour Scheme
 For this site, I decide to keep the main color scheme very simple, with the text either being white or black with background of certain cards and the footer beeing orange while the rest of the background is white.
-I did also have some buttons like the login, signup, logout, delete and update  which were colored according to the standards
+I kept consistant colours for buttons and links on the website: login, logout, sign up buttons - green colour, all delete buttons are in red color while update buttons are in primary blue color.

 <!-- ![colour scheme](readme-docs/images/color-scheme.jpg)
 - - -  -->